 Using the yellow decorator icing, I then piped out some stars on foil.
 These will need to dry for a few hours before you can peel them off and use them.
 I love the decorator icing that you can buy- already in a tube and ready to pipe.
 The lazy one in me is overjoyed by this.

-Placed the yellow stars on the tops of the trees, gluing them down with decorator icing.
-And then added a little peppermint “fence”.
+Add some fancy sprinkles for a bit of color in the snow.
+Place the yellow stars on the tops of the trees, gluing them down with decorator icing.
+And then add a little peppermint “fence”.

-I then added more icing around the edges of the cookie, and placed the clear plastic cups over them.
+Add more icing around the edges of the cookie, and placed the clear plastic cups over them.
 The icing will harden and hold the cup down.
+Draw on the names of your guests with white icing onto the chocolate cookies.
+Use decorator icing to attach the cookie name tags to the tops of the cups.

 If you enjoyed this tutorial, you might want to check out my Baby Food Jar Christmas Tree tutorial.
 A beautiful decoration created from glass jars.